FichteFoll/advent-of-code/2024/README.md

 the `?` operator,
 and a good ol' coordinate switcheroo (x vs y axis) that also took me some time to spot.

+### Day 05

+I had a pesky logic error
+in my head
+and did not read correctly
+that rules only need to be considered if both numbers involved are part of the sequence to test.